hashicorp/vault/website/source/guides/secret-mgmt/dynamic-secrets.html.md

 The end-to-end scenario described in this guide involves two personas:

 - **`admin`** with privileged permissions to configure secret backends
-- **`apps`** reads the secrets from Vault
+- **`apps`** read the secrets from Vault

 ## Challenge

-Data protection is a top priority which means that the database credential rotation is a critical part of the effort.
+Data protection is a top priority which means that the database credential rotation is a critical part of any data protection initiative.
 Each role has a different set of permissions granted to access the database.
-When the system is constantly under attack by hackers, continuous credential rotation becomes necessary and needs to be automated.
+When a system is attacked by hackers, continuous credential rotation becomes necessary and needs to be automated.

 ## Solution

-The application asks Vault for database credential rather than setting them as environment variables.
+Applications ask Vault for database credential rather than setting them as environment variables.
 The administrator specifies the TTL of the database credentials to enforce its validity so that they are automatically revoked when they are no longer used.